Esther-MM/E-Commerce_Analytics_Platform/README.md

 ### Phase 2: Data Population

-Realistic mock data is inserted into the schema to simulate real-world e-commerce operations.
+Realistic but manufactured data is inserted into the schema to simulate real-world e-commerce operations.

 ---